-DLR Submission No: B0048 Person: Cedric Uhlar Organisation: - nission / Observation: • in and provides context of their links he last 40 years and the local tion of their property at Thornhill Road.
-The submission primary concern ntion, and traffic congestion as their site developmen view protection. t framework where they wou It highlights oak trees in the ghlights an area of the Draft Plan's Id like to see hedgerow retention and makeup of this hedgerow and states tted woodpeckers, bats, foxes, hedgehogs, and , , , , • The submission further highlights a specific ro ow of 2-3 storey structures in the2 storey to achieve the goals of framework and requests they be lowered to 1-2 storey to achieve the goals of tree/hedgerow retention and view protection.
+DLR Submission Person: Cedric Uhlar Organisation: No: B0048

+- The submission notes appreciation for the plan and provides context of their links to the area for the last 40 years and the location of their property at Thornhill Road. - The submission specifies view loss, tree retention, and traffic congestion as their primary concerns. - Regarding trees and views, the submission highlights an area of the Draft Plan's site development framework where they would like to see hedgerow retention and view protection.
+It highlights oak trees in the makeup of this hedgerow and states the hedgerows are frequented by greater spotted woodpeckers, bats, foxes, hedgehogs, and pheasants. - The submission further highlights a specific row of 2-3 storey structures in the framework and requests they be lowered to 1-2 storey to achieve the goals of tree/hedgerow retention and view protection.
 The submission notes the negative impact of tall structures on views and daylight.